MCP Overview

 You need an endpoint the MCP doesn’t expose (e.g. /narratives/trending, /health)Raw API

 The MCP intentionally surfaces only the async intelligence/jobs flow.
-Precomputed narrative reads (/narratives/*), /health, and the creator reads (/creators/{id}, /creators?ids=...) are direct sync reads — there’s no agent benefit to wrapping them, so they live only in the API Reference.
+The precomputed narrative reads (/narratives/*) and /health are direct sync reads — there’s no agent benefit to wrapping them, so they live only in the API Reference.

 Why a slim envelope?

-intelligence_discover results can be 100s of KB — full vectors, every content row, every analytics breakdown.
-AI agents pay per token, so by default the MCP returns:
+Graph-service results can be 100s of KB.
+AI agents pay per token, so by default the MCP returns a slim envelope per kind:

-• Per-content: id, platform, title, tags, similarity, engagement, creator.
+• records: per-content rows (id, platform, title, tags, similarity, engagement, creator) plus the relationship graph.

 Prompting tips